What are the Benefits of Being a Nurse Practitioner?

 3. The NP career is in demand.

+This is clearly one of the greatest benefits of being a nurse practitioner—you are the future!
 NPs are a driving force behind increasing access to essential healthcare services across the nation.
 The demand for NPs will increase as states continue to expand their practice authority.
 Research demonstrates that NPs not only bridge the gap to necessary healthcare and improve patient outcomes, but also decrease overall healthcare costs.
 The Bureau of Labor Statistics projects there will be a 46% increase in NP employment from 2021–2031.
 That means 112,700 more NP jobs!

 4. The schedule is flexible.

 The schedule options for NPs are endless!
-A NP’s schedule is dictated by the coverage needs of the specific role.
+An NP’s schedule is dictated by the coverage needs of the specific role.
 Some NPs prefer a consistent Monday-Friday schedule, while others prefer longer shifts 3-4 times a week.
 Some roles include taking call (or answering patient care questions over the phone) for the clinic or the hospital, while some do not.
 Part-time and per diem roles are commonly available as well.

 5. The compensation is competitive.